dfmemicrobiota/infertile_couples/infertile_couples_microbiota.md

 ## The filtering steps (trimmings, denoising, removal of artifact and chimeras) removed \~15% of the initial reads.

-## 1.15 - Track reads through the pipeline
+## 1.15 - Tracking reads through the pipeline
+Determination of the percentage of lost reads for each sample.
 ```
 ReadsTracking <- read.csv("~/luzern2021/reads_tracking.csv")